 Located in Greeley, Colorado, University Schools is 50 miles north of the metropolitan Denver area and 20 miles east of the Rocky Mountains.
 Originally a farming and ranching area, today’s economy is also supported by higher education and industry.
-Greeley has a population of nearly 90,000 in a county of 220,000 people.
+Greeley has a population of over 105,000 in a county of nearly 305,000 people.

 The community of Union Colony was established in 1869 at the junction of the South Platte and Cache la Poudre Rivers.
 A year later, the New York Tribune agricultural editor Nathan C. Meeker dubbed the city as “Greeley,” named in honor of his publisher, Horace Greeley.